 Pre-emergent Weed killer:

-- There are a lot of weed killers out there and some of them are designed for killing the problematic weeds.
+- There are many weed killers out there, and some are designed for killing the problematic weeds.
 But we recommend taking care of weeds before they’ve popped up.
-For that, you’ll need a pre-emergent weed killer which is a protective barrier to prevent weeds from sprouting.
+For that, you’ll need a pre-emergent weed killer, which is a protective barrier to prevent weeds from sprouting.

-- It stops the seeds of the weed from germinating and if they have sprouted, it will stop them from taking root.
-Such products are best used in the edges of paths, fences, and other hard surfaces.
+- It stops the seeds of the weed from germinating, and if they have sprouted, it will stop them from taking root.
+Such products are best used on the edges of paths, fences, and other hard surfaces.

 Post-emergent Weed Killer: